kerimbasbug/Project-Week-8-Final-Project/your-project/README.md

 <a name="future-work"></a>

 ## Future Work
-Address any questions you were unable to answer, or any next steps or future extensions to your project.
+Extending model to other cities.
+Finding images from restaurants that are similar to your favorite photos.
+Filtering for restaurant attiributes.

 <a name="workflow"></a>